AF2310/Home-Alarm-System/README.md

 ***

 * After you have recconected the Pico thonny then from the bottom side of the terminal make sure you choose the appropriate device ![image](https://hackmd.io/_uploads/HyXG-WGSgx.png)

 * Then navigate to open files and folder choose the Pico W device instead of computer and open main.py.Also depicted in the above image.

-* Once there you can test the picos on board led responsiveness by using the following code sample:

-        from machine import Pin # import Pin definitions import time # import timer library

-        define GP25 as output pin
-        redLED = Pin(25, Pin.OUT)

-        start loop
-        while True:
-            redLED.on() # turn on red LED
-            time.sleep(0.3) # wait 0.3 seconds
-            redLED.off() # turn off red LED
-            time.sleep(0.8) # wait 0.8 second
-* If succesfull congrats its time to go to the next step of establishing connectivity

-***

-### Step 4: Wifi Connectivity

-***

-* Navigate to keys.py in the Pico files and fill in the SSID and wifi password

-* Afterwards navigate to boot.py and import keys , the network library and import sleep from time.

-* Next create a connect() function which uses the network library to create a WLAN object in station mode .Meaning the pico will connect to an access point
-* Following this use the object to enable the wifi interface,set the power mode and connect using your credeintilas after already checking for an existing connection.
-* The function then should get and print the IP adress
-* To accomodate the connect() function create also create an httpget() function.Which takes a url adress as an argument.
-* It then should split the url to components such as host or path or http using the in built .split method.
-* It shen should open a socket and connect it to the IPs adress
-* Finally it should send an http get request to the host with a specific path.
-* Here is a working example of what the boot.py file should look like:
-*
-        import keys
-        import network
-        from time import sleep

-        def connect():
-            wlan = network.WLAN(network.STA_IF)         # Put modem on Station mode
-            if not wlan.isconnected():                  # Check if already connected print('connecting to network...')
-                wlan.active(True)                       # Activate network interface
-                # set power mode to get WiFi power-saving off (if needed)
-                wlan.config(pm = 0xa11140)
-                wlan.connect(keys.WIFI_SSID, keys.WIFI_PASS)  # Your WiFi Credential
-                print('Waiting for connection...', end='')
-                # Check if it is connected otherwise wait
-                while not wlan.isconnected() and wlan.status() >= 0:
-                    print('.', end='')
-                    sleep(1)
-            # Print the IP assigned by router
-            ip = wlan.ifconfig()[0]
-            print('\nConnected on {}'.format(ip))
-            return ip

-        def http_get(url = 'http://detectportal.firefox.com/'):
-            import socket                           # Used by HTML get request import time                             # Used for delay
-            _, _, host, path = url.split('/', 3)    # Separate URL request
-            addr = socket.getaddrinfo(host, 80)[0][-1]  # Get IP address of host
-            s = socket.socket()                     # Initialise the socket
-            s.connect(addr)                         # Try connecting to host address
-            # Send HTTP request to the host with specific path
-            s.send(bytes('GET /%s HTTP/1.0\r\nHost: %s\r\n\r\n' % (path, host), 'utf8'))
-            time.sleep(1)                           # Sleep for a second
-            rec_bytes = s.recv(10000)               # Receve response
-            print(rec_bytes)                        # Print the response
-            s.close()                               # Close connection

-        # WiFi Connection
-        try:
-            ip = connect()
-        except KeyboardInterrupt:
-            print("Keyboard interrupt")

-        # HTTP request
-        try:
-            http_get()
-        except (Exception, KeyboardInterrupt) as err:
-            print("No Internet", err)

-****

-***

-### Step 5: Adafruit

-***

-* Then navigate to open files and folder choose the Pico W device instead of computer and open main.py.Also depicted in the above image.